velovint/trials-score/README.md

 * How to use DI?
 * App icon
 * Publish to app store
+* ~score entry fragment scrolls to the top with each punch~
 * ~30 sections~
 * ~Close soft keyboard after saving rider info~
 * ~Crash on back button when selecting file to download~